billymedia/WP-AI-Explainer/README.md

 3. Click **Install Now** and then **Activate**
 4. Navigate to **Settings → Explainer Settings**
 5. Choose your AI provider (OpenAI or Claude)
+6. Select your preferred language for tooltip interface
-6. Enter your API key and select a model
+7. Enter your API key and select a model
-7. Test your API key to ensure it works
+8. Test your API key to ensure it works
-8. Customise appearance and footer options
+9. Customise appearance and footer options
-9. Configure advanced settings as needed
+10. Configure advanced settings as needed
-10. Save your settings and test on your site
+11. Save your settings and test on your site

 ### Manual Installation